evhub/coconut/HELP.md

 In case you missed it earlier, _all valid Python 3 is valid Coconut_.
 That doesn't mean compiled Coconut will only run on Python 3—in fact, compiled Coconut will run the same on any Python version—but it does mean that only Python 3 code is guaranteed to compile as Coconut code.

 That means that if you're familiar with Python, you're already familiar with a good deal of Coconut's core syntax and Coconut's entire standard library.
 To show that, let's try entering some basic Python into the Coconut interpreter.
+For example:
 ```coconut_pycon
 >>> "hello, world!"
 'hello, world!'